rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 Future processors might extend the Cr3-Target counts; the implementation of using this feature is like this :

 ```
+BOOLEAN
+SetTargetControls(UINT64 CR3, UINT64 Index)
+{
+    //
     // Index starts from 0 , not 1
-BOOLEAN SetTargetControls(UINT64 CR3, UINT64 Index) {
+    //
     if (Index >= 4)
     {
+        //
         // Not supported for more than 4 , at least for now :(
+        //
         return FALSE;
     }